karafto/Hangman/README.md

-# Hangman
+# Hangman Plus AI

-Console version of the classic word-guessing game, with robust AI.
+**A console version of the classic word-guessing game, with robust AI.**

 Play it here: https://repl.it/@karafto/hangman